mariadb-corporation/MaxScale/Documentation/About/Limitations.md

 parameter is set to `all`, it will not be routed and the client will receive an error.
 A log message is written into the log further explaining the reason for the error.
-Here is an example use of a SELECT query which modifies a user variable and how MaxScale responds to it.
+Here is an example use of a SELECT query which modifies a user variable and how MariaDB MaxScale responds to it.

 ```
 MySQL [(none)]> set @id=1;